Structural Engineer in HA3

 How to Find a Structural Engineer

-Your local structural engineer is responsible for assessing whether a building is strong enough to withstand the strain of a conversion.
+A structural engineer is responsible for assessing the structural integrity of a building, as well as the viability of any planned alterations or extensions.
 A structural engineer might work as part of a larger team, for instance they may be collaborating with architects as the design proposition is developed.
 A structural engineer ultimately acts as a consultant, advising based on their calculations of the structure versus the design ambition.

 As you are hiring the structural engineer to act as an expert advisor, you must make sure they are qualified professionals.
 First step when liaising with your local structural engineer, is to ask for paperwork that verifies their background.